kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Put format type into one of the header bytes to allow for a new storage format
 * TODO Abstract away for the storage format

+* TODO Enhance the DUMP word to provide direct memory editing like the tec monitor
 * TODO Add stack checks and guardrails to be options on or off via hardware word bits. have a selection of off, low, mid, high levels of checks if possible.
 Have added bit set in firmware_init but the bit might be over written by other hardware settings

 * TODO CONFIG option to redirect key/display to ESP for a larger setup.
 Add call to esp putc in the dot command and a full frame draw in update display.

 * TODO Hardware config byte containing switches.
 There is a hardware_config and hardware_word symbols.
 Is it used?
-It is 10 bytes
+It is 10 bytes.
+Add toggle to CONFIG
 * TODO Add display if on bottom row and cr is pressed then auto scroll up - added code to the firmway str-to-display but did not not affect dot commands so need to look at how they are displaying
 * TODO Config option to disable breakpoints and garbage collection
-* DONE CONFIG option to add a program break key.
-Or perhaps use NMI button?
-What pointers need to change to signify?
-Could set a var and then check in parser doing a warm boot. nmi vector to ram which then allows the function to be changed.
 * TODO SN sound chip firmware
-* TODO Add ? after file name to prompt for optional load/skip during autoload
+* TODO Add ? after file name prefix * to prompt for optional load/skip during autoload
 * TODO Add garbage colleciton/gaurd checks as a vector that can be enabled and disabled via CONFIG
 * TODO  .f word to output formatted. ie x "9999" .f four dec
 * TODO .h word to output as hex value